socalledsound/nu-scripts/week1/02-functional foundations/w1-v-06-the-DOM.md

 DOM graphic here
 [VO]

 the D.O.M. in DOM stands for Document Object Model.

+The Document in that DOM is an abstract way of representing a web page.
+It's like a tree, with nodes, and every element of a web page has a place in that tree.

+We can access that document in javascript as an object which is, appropriately enough, called document.
+In the console of a web browser, you can, for instance, log the document and see it.

+But, really, what the DOM is is an API for manipulating that document.
+The DOM has an extensive list of methods you can call on any DOM node.
+We'll look at a few in this video, but we won't go into depth, since this isn't really the focus of this course

 And, really, that's just what the DOM is.
 The Document in of that document object model is is a representation of a web page as an object, and the model of the document object model is an API, or set of rules for altering web pages using a programming language like javascript.

 [SC]
 DOM graphic here